Tiitan/GlassSystem/README.md

 TODO

 ## Known issues
-- Some rare times the shard algorithm fails to build the meshes from the pattern, for a reason still unknown.
+- Sometimes the shard algorithm fails to build the meshes from the pattern, for a reason still unknown.
 The demo "gun" contains a retry for that reason.
+- If the glass panel is inclined, the normals on some shard may be inverted. normals are currently automatically calculated by unity, passing them manually during mesh creation will solve this (todo)

 ## Licence
 This package is for sale on the Unity asset store, if you got it from github and if you plan on using it, you will need to buy the amount and type of licence required by the asset store's EULA.
 Thank you for your support.